aws-samples/aws-modernization-with-exasol/content/2_Exasol Setup/25_Loading_Data.md

 	USER '<your-personal-key-id>'
 	IDENTIFIED BY ‘<your-personal-secret-key>';

 Now, we can import the previously uploaded data files into the database.
-If you want to see how data can be uploaded with Amazon’s <i>AWS Glue</i> ETL service, leave the <i>CITIES</i> table untouched:
+If you want to see how data can be uploaded with Amazon’s _AWS Glue_ ETL service, leave the _CITIES_ table untouched:

 	IMPORT INTO RETAIL.ARTICLE FROM CSV AT S3_EXASOL_DATA FILE 'SOURCE_DATA/RETAIL_MINI/ARTICLE.csv';